 Learn more: What to Wear on Formal Night on a Cruise

-For the adults-only restaurants, like Palo and Remy, the dress code is a bit more strict to maintain a more elegant atmosphere.
-In these restaurants, the following clothing items are not permitted:
+For adults-only restaurants, like Palo, Remy, and Enchanté the dress code is a little more strict to maintain an elegant atmosphere.

 Can I bring my own food on a Disney cruise ship?

 With all the options available for dining on Disney Cruise Line, many people wouldn’t even think of bringing their own food on a DCL ship.
 But for parents of especially picky kids, or adults who can’t imagine being without their favorite snacks, this is a question that comes up fairly often.